GIScience/heigit-disaster-portal/README.md

 1. Use the _Run pytest with coverage_ button (next to the debug button) for the previous pytest configuration.
 This is a bit slower and creates coverage for the whole project.
-Also it is only available in the professional PyCharm Edition.
+Also, it is only available in the professional PyCharm Edition.
-But it will visually highlight all parts in the code that are not covered by tests yet.
+It will visually highlight all parts in the code that are not covered by tests yet.

 1. Add `--cov=app --cov-report=term-missing` as _Additional Arguments_ to the pytest configuration.
 With this the pytest output will also create a coverage report including the lines "missed", blocks that were not